GlenDC/oss/introduction-to-computer-science/harvard-cs50/notes.md

 In week 3 we learned about bugs, functions and data representation.
 This teached about primitive types in C and how float has only a finit amount of possibilities, making it impossible to represent numbers very accuratly when requiring to much detail.
 ALl in all, it was still rather basic;

+I almost forgot, but compilers and their linkers and assemblers also got discussed.
+We also learned about how to use make in an easy way and how it uses clang automatically with the correct flags when we use `make <program>`.
+It does surprise me how much job interview questions this first week already answers, if I think back of all the job interviews I did, haha.

+# Week 3

+...